Duke of Norfolk: Residences

 Carlton Towers is in Carlton, North Yorkshire.
 It is a Victorian gothic country house remodelled by Edward Welby Pugin for the 8th Baron Beaumont.
 It is the Yorkshire home of the Duke of Norfolk.
 Though the Duke of Norfolk's family still live in part of the house, it is now largely used for wedding receptions and similar events.

-Arundel Castle has been the principal seat of the Dukes of Norfolk and their ancestors for more than 850 years.
+Arundel Castle in West Sussex has been the principal seat of the Dukes of Norfolk and their ancestors for more than 850 years.
 Built in the 11th century by Roger de Montgomery, Earl of Arundel, the castle was seized by the crown in 1102.
-King Henry II, who added on to the castle, in 1155 confirmed William d'Aubigny as Earl of Arundel, with the honour and the castle of Arundel.
+Some 50 years later, in 1155, King Henry II, who had added on to the castle, confirmed William d'Aubigny as Earl of Arundel; he was given the honour, title and castle of Arundel.
 Arundel Castle is still to this day the home of The Duke and Duchess of Norfolk and their children.
 The Fitzalan Chapel, founded in 1390 by the 4th Earl of Arundel, is located on the western grounds outside the castle, and has been the burial place of the most recent Dukes of Norfolk.

-Glossop Hall as an occasional residence is situated in the High Peak District of Derbyshire.
-As the family became closely connected with Sheffield, the Farm in Glossop became increasingly used, particularly when Henry Howard lived there in the 1760s; when the 14th Duke enlarged The Farm as an occasional residence; and during the time of the 15th Duke, Henry Granville Fitzalan-Howard, who had interest in the activities of the city.
+Glossop Hall is an occasional residence of the Dukes, situated in the High Peak District of Derbyshire.
+As the family became closely connected with Sheffield, the Farm in Glossop became increasingly used, particularly: when Henry Howard lived there in the 1760s; when the 14th Duke enlarged The Farm as an occasional residence; and during the time of the 15th Duke, Henry Granville Fitzalan-Howard, who had an interest in the activities of the city.
 The Glossop estate was sold by the family in 1925.